tonesfrantz/hangman/README.md

 # additional functionality:

-    --change player
+    -- change player
-    --UI place holders for each letter.
+    -- UI place holders for each letter.
+    -- GET random words from API